KodeMunkie/atomictext/README.md

 Note: mobile devices may not support mDNS which is used to set the domain name "atomictext.local" on your network - so you may need to find the IP address on your router instead.

 ## Limitations
-Only horziontal scroll to the left is supported currently as earlier revisions used the official unstable M5Atom library 0.0.1 animation API which despite supporting scroll in many directions had memory corruption issues and would crash.
+* Only horziontal scroll to the left is supported currently as earlier revisions used the official unstable M5Atom library 0.0.1 animation API which despite supporting scroll in many directions had memory corruption issues and would crash.

-The font used in this library could do with work - any improvements on design and usage appreciated (bear in mind it's 5x5 pixels)!
+* The font used in this library could do with work - any improvements on design and usage appreciated (bear in mind it's 5x5 pixels)!
+You are restricted to the alphabet in [dict.h](https://github.com/KodeMunkie/atomictext/blob/main/src/dict.h).

-There appears to be an interrupt bug causing the LEDs to flicker slighlty on scroll - I've not yet identified what setting or code is causing this issue (it doesn't appear to be a scope issue).
+* There appears to be an interrupt bug causing the LEDs to flicker slightly on scroll - I've not yet identified what setting or code is causing this issue (it doesn't appear to be a scope issue).

 ## TODO